Jan Thompson (diplomat)

-Jan Thompson CMG OBE (born 25 August 1965 in Bexleyheath) is a British diplomat.
-She served as British Ambassador to the Czech Republic from 2013 to 2017.
+Jan Thompson CMG OBE (born 25 August 1965 in Bexleyheath) is a British diplomat, who since April 2023 has served as the British Ambassador to Norway.
+She served previously as British Ambassador to the Czech Republic from 2013 to 2017, and as British Deputy High Commissioner to India from 2018 to 2023.

 Career

 Thompson attended Durham University where she studied French and German.
-She spent two years working for the BBC and then joined the Foreign and Commonwealth Office in 1990.
+She spent two years working for the BBC and then joined the Foreign and Commonwealth Office (FCO) in 1990.